• Skip to main content

 Instructions

-• Place the diced lamb pieces into a large mixing bowl, then add the marinade ingredients and mix together until evenly distributed.
+• Place the diced lamb pieces into a large mixing bowl, then add the marinade ingredients and mix everything together until it's evenly distributed.

 Take the meat out of the fridge for at least 30 minutes before cooking.